 Who knew we would be sewing DIY face masks with a vengeance, in an effort to defeat a viral enemy we can’t see?

-Whether you sew a DIY face mask for yourself or someone you know, or perhaps you make them to donate to others, the need everywhere is huge.
+Whether you sew a DIY face mask for yourself or someone you know, or perhaps you make them to donate to others or even sell to earn some income, the need everywhere is huge.